Kinetiq: Building a global education platform from scratch

 Thanks to AI-powered content generation

-Kinetiq has changed the way teachers and students collaborate globally.
-Thanks to cost optimization in the cloud and leveraging a modern .NET platform, we achieved excellent results.
-Here are concrete examples of impact and user feedback:
+Kinetiq has genuinely changed how teachers and students work together across borders.
+Through cost optimization in the cloud and building on a modern .NET platform, we hit the numbers we were aiming for.
+Here are concrete examples and user feedback:

 Maria, a Python teacher from Poland, now teaches students from Brazil, Japan, and India - previously she was limited to Poland and English-speaking countries.
 Her income increased 3x thanks to access to the global market.
 Average rating: 4.9/5.0 from 150+ lessons.